bgrabitmap/bgracontrols/README.md

 # Another units

 These units come with BGRA Controls and contains more functionality that is sometimes used with the controls, sometimes not but are usefull in some way.
-Some are listed here, others you can see linked directly with any control like bcrtti, bcstylesform, bctools, bctypes,
+Some are listed here, others you can see linked directly with any control like bcrtti, bcstylesform, bctools and bctypes.

 ### BCEffect